-Replay occurs at approximately the same speed as the logged run.
-For the three workloads, TTVM takes 1-3% longer to replay than it did to log.
-For workloads with idle periods, replay can be much faster than logging because TTVM skips over idle periods during replay.
+Replay on TTVM occurs at approximately the same speed as the logged run.
+For the kernel-build workload, TTVM takes 2% longer to replay than it did to log; for SPECweb99, TTVM takes 1% longer to replay than it did to log.
+Replay is sometimes much faster than logging because TTVM skips over idle periods during replay.